Edward5767/BTC-LIFO/README.md

 Disclaimer:

 This is a quick and dirty utility made for a specific purpose.
 I have not filtered the data in any way.
 The data input is very important.
 Garbage in = garbage out.
 I have not tested this in all situations.
 I do not guarantee the results.
 Feel free to offer suggestions for improvement.
 Use at your own risk.
 I intend to use a liberal license.
+I do not promise to continuously improve this program.

+Changes added: Copy datafile to a work.tmp file.
+This enabled me to remove empty lines from the data.
+This change leaves the datafile unchanged by the program.
+Also the work.tmp file is removed when the script finishes.
+The program will not otherwise format the data.
+Each transaction is 3 pieces of data: date,number,price.
+Sales are negative and buys are positive.
+Sequence needs to be chronological with buys before sales as you can't sell BTC that you don't own.